New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Returning to Routine

-Many people feel significantly better by this point.
-You may be cleared for driving and returning to work (desk jobs).
-Avoid heavy lifting (nothing over 4.5 kg / 10 lbs) until your surgeon gives the green light.
+Many people feel significantly better.
+You may be cleared for driving and returning to work.
+Avoid heavy lifting until your surgeon gives the green light.
 Stoma size typically stabilizes.

 Month 3–6 — Full Recovery